 Like all our other webshops, we have excellent relationships with our suppliers.
 We do all we can to provide you with the best experience possible.
 When people purchase a water pump, they often require one immediately.
 We believe it is therefore very important that our water pumps are immediately read for use.
 We are specialised in complete packages, that are specifically tailored to certain problems and situations.
 Whether you're looking to reuse rainwater, drain basements or increase the water pressure in your house... we have a solution for you!

 Do you have water problems?
 A basement, basin, tank or septic well that needs to be drained?
 Whether clean or waste water, a submersible pump provides an excellent solution.

-An irrigation pump is a self-priming pump that is generally used for irrigating garden and lawns.
+An garden water pump is a self-priming pump that is generally used for irrigating garden and lawns.
 These pumps can be used with any type of water; from tap water to groundwater and from pond to ditch water.

-A booster pump is a self-priming pump and is often used for indoor pressure increase, as a rainwater harvesting system or for irrigating gardens and lawns.
-Depending on the water requirement, a booster pump automatically switches on or off.
+A water pressure pump is a self-priming pump and is often used for indoor pressure increase, as a rainwater harvesting system or for irrigating gardens and lawns.
+Depending on the water requirement, a water pressure pump automatically switches on or off.

 A borehole pump is mainly used for irrigating gardens and lawns, but may also be used as a rainwater harvesting system.
 Due to its narrow diameter, a borehole pump can be placed in wells/sources with a diameter of approx. 10 cm.

 A central heating pump provides heating systems with (hot) water.
 Did you know that a standard central heating pump is responsible for 10% of your energy costs?
 Start saving up to 70% with our central heating pumps!

 The macerator pump can be placed directly behind the toilet and can therefore operate independently of existing pipes and drainage connections.
 Ideal for moving waste water to a higher point.

 Sewage pumping station